Sustainability

 • Energy Efficiency Upgrades/Retrofits

 • We are currently re-building 3 new elementary schools over the next two years.
-These schools are located in high needs neighborhoods and they will be highly energy efficient, all electric, have solar arrays, and have greener, more climate resilient schoolyards with ample shade trees, outdoor classrooms, gardens, and nature play areas.
+These schools are located in high-needs neighborhoods and they will be highly energy efficient, and all-electric, have solar arrays and have greener, more climate resilient schoolyards with ample shade trees, outdoor classrooms, gardens, and nature play areas.

 • We are installing LED lighting throughout our campuses to save energy.